partrickJhonson/beef/Interface.md

 ## Hooked browsers

-After a successful hook, you will quickly seen a new hooked browser in the beef menu :
+After a successful hook, you will quickly see a new hooked browser in the beef menu :

 [[Images/interface-hooked.png|align=center]]